Satish Alekar: Adapted/translated one-act plays and plays

-Alekar started writing at the age of 19 as a chemistry graduation, though most of his early work were short plays.
+Alekar started writing at the age of 19 as a chemistry graduation, though most of his early works were short plays.
 Many of his plays are set around Pune Brahmin society, highlighting their narrow mindedness and subsequently he ventured into small-town politics with Doosra Samna (1989).
 Mahanirvan (1973) (The Dread Departure) finds black humour through Hindu death rites in Brahmins and its overt seriousness is today Alekar's best-known early work and has since been performed in Bengali, Hindi, Dongri, Konkani and Gujarati.
 It was originally a one-act play and he had later expanded it at Patel's insistence.
 It was first staged on 22 November 1974 at the Bharat Natya Mandir, by the Theatre Academy, Pune and was revived in 1999 for its 25th anniversary, and was performed at the same venue, with most of the original cast intact.

 Mickey Ani Memsaheb (1974) was his first full-length script.
 With the exception of his Mahapoor (1975), he directed all of his own plays.
 Alekar's Begum Barve (1979) is regarded as a classic of contemporary Marathi theatre.
 It deals with the eponymous female impersonator's memories and fantasies.
 After his musical company closed down, a minor singer-actor starts selling incense sticks on the street and gets exploited by his employer.
 One day his fantasies get enmeshed with those of a pair of clerks who were his regular customers, and those fantasies get almost fulfilled.
 The play staged in Rajasthani, Punjabi, Gujarati, Bengali, Konkani, Tamil and Kannada.
 In 2009, 30 years after its first production, the play returned to Mumbai with its original cast of Chandrakant Kale, and Mohan Aghashe.

 Alekar's other plays are Bhajan, Bhinta, Walan, Shanivar-Ravivar (1982), Dusra Samna (1987), and Atireki (1990).
 The first three are one-act plays.
 Atireki is marked by irony, wit, and tangential take-offs from absurd premises.
 In January 2011 a book of short plays translated/adapted into Marathi by Satish Alekar published by M/s Neelkanth Prakashan, Pune under the title "Adharit Ekankika".